 Speaking of these types of treatments, a recent study published in the Nutrition Journal , reviewed the safety and efficacy of nutritional and herbal remedies for anxiety symptoms and disorders.

 Here’s a brief summary of the particular supplements that they reviewed clinical trial data for:

 1. Passionflower –

-Passionflower or Passiflora incarnata Linn. has been used as herbal remedy for anxiety around the world for several years.
+Passionflower or Passiflora incarnata Linn. has been used as an herbal remedy for anxiety around the world for several years.
 It’s difficult to ascertain the active ingredients responsible for its anxiolytic effect since it contains numerous phytochemicals.

 To date, there have been 3 studies on passionflower for treating anxiety disorders.
-One study, in particular, compared passionflower to a benziodiazepine drug.
+One study, in particular, compared passionflower to a benzodiazepine drug.
 This study found that both treatments were equally effective for treating Generalized Anxiety Disorder.
 The group that took the benzo noticed a faster response while the passionflower group noted less impairment at work.